Don't Tell Me (Lee Ann Womack song)

-"Don't Tell Me" is a song written by Buddy Miller and Julie Miller.
-It was originally released in 1998 by American country artist, Lee Ann Womack, on her debut album titled Some Things I Know.
-In 1999, it was spawned as the fourth and final single from the album and reached minor chart positions on North American country surveys.
+"Don't Tell Me" is a song written by Buddy Miller and Julie Miller, and performed by American country artist, Lee Ann Womack.
+It was released on October 18, 1999 as the fourth and final single from her album Some Things I Know.
+It was also her last single released by Decca Nashville before signing with MCA Records in 2000.

 Background

 "Don't Tell Me" was composed by Buddy Miller and Julie Miller.
 Both composers were also credited on the album's liner notes on the background vocals for the song.
 However, on the single's release they were not credited.
 Chuck Taylor of Billboard described the song as a ballad about "dealing with lost love."
 The song was recorded in May 1998, during the time which Womack was recording tracks for her upcoming second studio album.
 Specifically, "Don't Tell Me" was cut at the House of Gain and Javelina recording studios, both of which were located in Nashville, Tennessee.
 The song (and Womack's second album) was produced by Mark Wright.